pydanny/daniel.feldroy.com/posts/2023-06-bjj-training-tips.md

   - martial arts
 time_to_read: 1
 title: BJJ Training Tips
 description: I started Brazilian Jiu-Jitsu in early November 2022.
 Against most other white belts I usually can't be submitted and have landed a few submissions of my own.
-I'm not big or strong so I use these rules given by my coaches and fellow players of the sport.
+I'm not big or strong so I use these rules given by my coaches and fellow players of the art.
 ---

 I started Brazilian Jiu-Jitsu in early November 2022.
 Against most other white belts I usually can't be submitted and have landed a few submissions of my own.
-I'm not big or strong so I use these rules tip by my coaches and fellow players of the sport.
+I'm not big or strong so I use these rules given by my coaches and fellow players of the art.

 - Tap early and tap often.
 Better to train tomorrow then get hurt and be out for a month
 - Before you spar with someone, tell your opponent about any injuries